Young soldier’s adventure gives chance of lifetime

 “I was involved in school activities and served as the first Venus High School student representative to the City Council,” she said.

-Her accomplishments in high school enabled her to be awarded a Navy ROTC scholarship to the University of Arizona, which would set the stage for her future interest in the Army.
+Her accomplishments in high school enabled her to be awarded a Navy ROTC scholarship to the University of Arizona, which would set the table for her future interest in the Army.

 “When I enrolled in first semester classes, I chose Army ROTC as an elective just to learn more about that branch of military,” Weber said.
 “The Army program appealed to me more than the Navy, and thus I applied through the Army program for a 3.5-year scholarship, which I was awarded and made the change entering my second semester.”